1. I'm looking for the new R2 UBC rural rotation placement schedule.

 5. I'm interested in rural medicine and want to meet rural doctors.
 Can you introduce me to some?

 Rural conferences are a great way to meet rural physicians from BC and across Canada.
 The Society of Rural Physicians of Canada hosts an annual “Rural and Remote Medicine Course” each year that is well-attended by rural doctors from across the country.
-RCCbc hosts an annual gathering for BC’s rural physicians, the Rural Emergency Continuity of Care (RECC) conference.
+RCCbc hosts an annual gathering for BC’s rural physicians, the BC Rural Health Conference (RHC), and also co-hosts the Rural Locum Forum.
 We strongly recommend that medical students and residents wishing to network with rural doctors attend these conferences.
 REAP sponsors medical students and rural residents to attend national and provincial rural focused medical conferences each year.
 To learn more, contact the UBC Family Medicine Interest Group.

 6. I'm a resident at an urban teaching site and would like take an additional rural rotation.
 How can I do this?

 REAP provides funding to urban based UBC residents wishing to complete additional elective rural rotations through the Extended Family Practice Rural Rotation Support fund.
 Residents will receive up to $1,000/month actual travel and accommodation expenses for providing service in an RSA community.
 To learn more about this program, email the REAP Program Assistant or call 604-827-1504.

 7. I'm looking for Continuing Medical Education (CME) courses that are open to residents.
 Do you know which courses I can take?

 8. I'm a UBC psychiatry resident and I want to work with rural patients – how can I obtain rural experience?